spencertipping/tau/README.md

 # Tau
-APL + Erlang + bash + Joy: a Laplace transform for control flow, where most code is data.
+APL + Erlang + bash + Joy + probabilistic Prolog: a Laplace transform for control flow, where most code is data.

 I will probably never have time to document this properly.